mattparmett/pennu/README.md

 # pennu: Penn students, get fed. #

-pennu is a simple Ruby library (soon to be gem) that allows you to easily retreive the menus of Penn dining halls.
+pennu is a simple Ruby gem that allows you to easily retreive the menus of Penn dining halls.

 ## Installation ##